izikeros/blog/content/posts/notes/append_json_data_to_file_save_traces_jsonl_json_lines.md

 For this appending use-case derivative format: [JSON Lines](https://jsonlines.org/) can be used.

-JSON lines is also called newline-delimited JSON it is:
+JSON lines is also called newline-delimited JSON it:

 - is a convenient format for **storing structured data** that may be processed **one record at a time**
 - works well with **unix-style text processing** tools and **shell pipelines**. [[cli tools for data science]]
 - is an excellent format for **log files**
-- is a flexible format for **passing messages between** cooperating **processes**. use jsonlines
+- is a flexible format for **passing messages between** cooperating **processes**.

 ## Python package - `jsonlines`
 There is [jsonlines](https://jsonlines.readthedocs.io/en/latest/) Python package that supports using jsonlines format.
 Install it with `pip install jsonlines` and use like in example below to read and write one JSON object per line: